"Do the best you can until you know better. Then when you know better, do better." - Maya Angelou

-Purina Pro Plan Savor Puppy Shredded Chicken & Rice is what I'm feeding my puppies and all puppies will go home with a 3 pound bag to get them started.
-I used to feed Fromm and it seemed to work fine also.
-The Purina Pro Plan is easier to get without having to ship so I switched over to it.
+Muenster Milling Company Perfect Balance Chicken is what I'm feeding my puppies and all puppies will go home with a 3 pound bag to get them started.
+If you are a new customer to Muenster, use coupon code robison35 for 35% off of your first order.
 Overall, use your best judgement and don't get sucked in to advertising or a food that is super expensive because you think the more you pay means the better the food.
-I would recommend trying to get a meat based food but not necessarily grain free unless it is your preference and/or he shows a sensitivity to grain (not something I have experienced in these bloodlines so far).
+I would recommend trying to get a meat based food but not grain free unless he shows a sensitivity to grain (not something I have experienced in these bloodlines so far).

 How do I take junior out for a rest stop (before he is leash trained) without using a leash?

 I would recommend still using a leash.
 He may not be leash trained but as long as you just use it to keep him close to you and don't actually use it to try to lead him anywhere, it should work fine.
 Plus, his rest stops are actually a good time to start his leash training because everything will be scary and he will most likely want to stick close to you.
 You can walk with him while he learns to accept the tether between you.
 Most often they will run to you if they are scared but in the event they would run the other direction it is still best to have the leash.

 I think a lot of it depends on your situation.
 I actually had an underground fence for several years and really liked it.
 However, I was out in the country away from most neighbors and I never left a dog outside unattended.
 The problem with the underground fence is that it will keep your dog in but won't keep other dogs or animals out.
 So, another dog, coyote, etc. could come in your yard and injure/kill your dog.